JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

   - Use a GPU by setting `DEVICE` to `"cuda"` in `whisperAPI.py` (requires correct PyTorch installation).
 - **Incorrect Word Timing / Alignment Issues:**
   - Clear audio quality is crucial.
 Background noise or unclear speech can affect accuracy.
+- **Gemini Sentence Splitting Not Working:**
+  - Ensure you've entered a valid Gemini API key in the panel.
+  - Verify `google-generativeai` is installed if running from source: `pip install google-generativeai`
+  - Check the API console for Gemini-related error messages.
+  - If Gemini fails, the API will fall back to using original segments automatically.
+- **Separate Text Layers Mode Issues:**
+  - This mode makes two API calls, so it takes longer.
+Be patient.
+  - If word and sentence transcriptions don't match well, try using Word-by-Word mode instead.
+  - Check the summary alert at the end if there were any warnings during processing.

 ---